IfSR - Additive thinking

 - a summary of related syllabus outcomes and links to the National Numeracy Learning Progression.

-The second part of the manual details the materials required for each of the four sections for the assessment.
+The second part of the document details the materials required for each of the 4 sections for the assessment.
 Templates for printable resources are available in separate section documents below.

 Section 1: Flexible additive strategies with combinations to 10